 Solving equations is a fundamental skill in mathematics that forms the basis for more advanced problem-solving in algebra, calculus, and beyond.
-But one common requirement when solving equations is to round the final answer to the nearest hundredth.
+One common requirement when solving equations is to round the final answer to the nearest hundredth.
 This article will guide you through the process of solving equations and rounding the results appropriately.

 Understanding Rounding to the Nearest Hundredth